Our use of Cookies

 Native to: North America and Mexico

-Impact: can quickly form dense mats in the water which crowd out native species, prevent water flow, reduce sunlight and oxygen availability, and interfere with navigation and recreational use.
+Impact: Can quickly form dense mats in the water which crowd out native species, prevent water flow, reduce sunlight and oxygen availability, and interfere with navigation and recreational use.

-GB status: recorded in a few sites in GB but not established.
+GB status: Recorded in a few sites in GB but not established.
+View a map of Myriophyllum heterophyllum records | NBN Atlas.

-Record suspected sightings (external link).
+Record suspected sightings | iRecord

 Image: Leslie J. Mehrhoff, University of Connecticut, Bugwood.org, CC BY 3.0, via Wikimedia Commons

-Further information on Various-leaved watermilfoil :
+Further information on Broadleaf watermilfoil :

 American lobster